Derek Davis

-Derek Davis (26 April 1948 – 13 May 2015) was an Irish broadcaster.
+Derek Davis (26 April 1948 – 13 May 2015) was an Irish broadcaster from Bangor.
 On television, he co-hosted Live at 3, presented Davis at Large and Out of the Blue and won Celebrity Bainisteoir.

 Early life

-Davis was born in Bangor, County Down to a Protestant father and a Roman Catholic mother (a native of Bray, County Wicklow).
-He attended St. MacNissis College, a Catholic boarding school in County Antrim and described his early childhood life as ecumenical.
-During his childhood he acquired a love of boats which later provided the inspiration for the TV series Out of the Blue.
+Davis was born in Bangor, County Down to a Protestant father and a Catholic mother (a native of Bray, County Wicklow).
+He attended Garron Tower, a Catholic boarding school near Carnlough in County Antrim, and described his early childhood as ecumenical.
+He acquired a love of boats which later provided the inspiration for the TV series Out of the Blue (1998).
+Davis later studied law at Queen's University Belfast.

 Television

 Davis started as a news reporter with the American network ABC and BBC Northern Ireland before spending 11 years in the newsroom in RTÉ.
 In the early 1980s he became a newsreader for The Six-o-clock News and began to become well known due to his sometimes off-the cuff comments on news stories.

 Davis impersonated Big Tom on the RTÉ satirical programme Hall's Pictorial Weekly.
 He was offered a part in a show-band in Cork as a result of this.
 After a ballroom tour, he joined RTÉ proper in 1975, initially to work as a television news reporter, eventually becoming newsreader on the nine o'clock news.

 In the mid-1980s, Davis hosted his own talk show, Davis at Large.
 It was on this show, which was screened live, that he was attacked and hurled across the studio by a guest female body builder.
 In addition to this he had an interactive summer current affairs show, simply called Davis.
-In 1986, Davis began co-hosting (with Thelma Mansfield) RTÉ 1's afternoon programme Live at 3, a role he would fill for eleven years.
+In 1986, he began co-hosting (with Thelma Mansfield) RTÉ 1's afternoon programme Live at 3, a role he would fill for eleven years.